-12.1.12 Applicability.
+Section 12.1.12.
+Applicability.

 - 1. Nonconforming uses, structures, and lots.
-All legally permitted uses, structures, and lots that are regulated by Article 12 and were existing on the effective date of Article 12 (or are legally existing on the effective date of future amendments to Article 12) shall be considered fully conforming and are not subject to the following restrictions: - a.
-The restrictions on nonconforming uses in Section 8.2, Article 8. - b.
-The restrictions on nonconforming structures in Section 8.3, Article 8. - c.
-The restrictions on nonconforming lots in Sub-section 8.4.C, Article 8.
-However, an existing structure in a special flood hazard area that does not comply with the base flood elevation requirements in Div.
-10, Article 4 may be subject to Division 10 restrictions on substantial improvements to the structure. - 2.
+All legally permitted uses, structures, and lots that are existing on the effective date of Article 12 that do not comply with Article 12 shall comply with Article 8, Nonconformities.
+Additionally, an existing structure in a special flood hazard area that does not comply with the base flood elevation requirements in Article 4, Div.
+10. may be subject to Division 10 restrictions on substantial improvements to the structure. - 2.
 Alternative compliance.
 An applicant for development approval may propose a site, landscape, or architectural plan which varies from the requirements of Article 12 in order to accommodate unique circumstances of the proposed development site or to propose a different but comparable design solution.
 Such alternative plan may include offers by the applicant to mitigate or offset the impacts of the alternative design.
 Such alternative plan may be approved only after review by the appropriate Neighborhood Advisory Committee and upon a finding by the Growth Management Director that the alternative plan fulfills the purpose and intent of Article 12 as well as, or more effectively than, adherence to the strict requirements of Article 12 and/or would help carry out specific goals or objectives outlined in the particular CRA plan.
 The alternative compliance process shall not be used to increase the height of buildings beyond the limits provided in Article 12.
 Appropriate justifications for approving alternative plans include, but are not limited to: - a.
 The resolution of site constraints associated with the incorporation of new buildings and structures on sites developed prior to the adoption of Article 12 or the expansion of existing buildings and structures. - b.
 The utilization of existing site characteristics, such as historical or archaeological features, topography, scenic views or native vegetation. - c.
-Improve or provide integration of proposed development with the surrounding off-site development. - d.
+Improve or provide integration of proposed development with the surrounding offsite development. - d.
 The preservation of the historical or archaeological features of the area. - e.
 Accepting a design solution that is comparable to, but different from a standard in Article 12.